ABBA Gold: Commercial performance

 With pure sales of 5.61 million copies, Gold: Greatest Hits is the second-highest selling album of all time in the United Kingdom, after Queen's Greatest Hits.
 It is the best-selling album on compact disc in the UK, having sold over 4.04 million copies in that format.
 In August, 2019, Gold: Greatest Hits became the longest-running top 100 album of all time, spending 900 weeks on the UK Albums Chart.
 The album spent 61 (non-consecutive) weeks in the top 10 and topped the British chart 5 times, most recently for two weeks in 2008 following the release of the motion picture Mamma Mia!
-As of July 2021, Gold became the first album to reach 1000 weeks on the Official Charts in the United Kingdom with pure sales of 5.61 million copies.
+As of July 2021, Gold became the first album to reach 1000 weeks on the Official Charts in the United Kingdom.
 In January 2025, it was awarded 22× Platinum by the British Phonographic Industry, denoting 6.6 million album-equivalent unit in the UK.

 In the United States, the album has sold a total of 5.8 million copies and is the nineteenth biggest-selling greatest-hits album in the Nielsen Music era (which began in 1991).
 In Canada, Gold: Greatest Hits achieved Diamond status (one million units sold) in May, 2000.

 In Germany, Gold: Greatest Hits has been certified five times Platinum for shipment of 2.5 million units.
 It has also been certified 10 times Platinum in Switzerland for sales of 500,000 units.
 In Austria, the album charted for 397 weeks, making it the all-time second longest stay on the chart.
 After reaching catalogue status, it returned to the top 10 three times, twice in the wake of the releases of Mamma Mia!
 The Movie Soundtrack and Mamma Mia!
 Here We Go Again and once due to the release of a special edition.